-Using the Oracle CEP Visualizer, you can configure the logging properties of a selected component.
 To configure logging properties that apply to all components, see Section 3.9.1, "How to Configure the Oracle CEP Server Logging Service".

-To configure component logging:
+To add a component logger:

-- In the left pane, click the Domain > Server node, where Domain refers to the name of your Oracle CEP domain and Server refers to the name of the server instance. - 2.
+- 1. In the left pane, click the Domain > Server node, where Domain refers to the name of your Oracle CEP domain and Server refers to the name of the server instance. - 2.
 In the right pane, click the Logging tab. - 3.
 Click the Component Log Setting tab.